gvwilson/rsdx/src/website/index.md

 ---
 title: "A Static Web Site"
 tagline: "Build a static web site to display research results."
+abstract: >
+    Sharing knowledge is as much a part of research as asking good questions and getting correct answers.
+    This lesson therefore shows how to use a static site generator to create a website that displays research findings, and how to extend such a tool to handle the idiosyncratic needs of a particular research project.
 syllabus:
 -   How page templates are expanded.
 -   Using configuration data in a site.